phunc20/python/installation/from-source/install-python3.7-from-source.md

 <pre># Inside the directory of the uncompressed tarball
 ./configure<br/>
 make<br/>
-# A lot of testing will be printed to stdout; this part is the most time-consuming, more than all of `./configure`, `make` and `sudo make altinstall`, the last being amazingly fast.
+make test  # A lot of testing will be printed to stdout; this part is the most time-consuming, more than all of `./configure`, `make` and `sudo make altinstall`, the last being amazingly fast.<br/>
-make test<br/>
-# In order not to mess up with the system's default python, which is python3.8, DO NOT `sudo make install`; instead, DO `sudo make altinstall` like suggested in README.rst
+sudo make altinstall  # In order not to mess up with the system's default python, which is python3.8, DO NOT `sudo make install`; instead, DO `sudo make altinstall` like suggested in README.rst
-sudo make altinstall
 </pre>